stacks-network/sbtc/docker/mainnet/README.md

 [This documentation page](https://docs.stacks.co/guides-and-tutorials/sbtc/how-to-run-sbtc-signer)
 details how to setup Bitcoin and Stacks full nodes.

+This folder also contains a Docker Compose override which shows how to run the Bitcoin and Stacks full nodes.

 ### Chainstate archives

 In case you need to quickly sync a Bitcoin or Stacks full-node, here are two